John M. Mitchell

-John Murry Mitchell (March 18, 1858 – May 31, 1905) was a U.S. Representative from New York.
+John Murray Mitchell (March 18, 1858 – May 31, 1905) was an American lawyer and politician who served as U.S. Representative from New York.

 Early life

-Born in New York City, Mitchell attended Leggett's School at New York City.
+J. Murray Mitchell was born in New York City, and attended Leggett's School there.
 In 1877, he was graduated from Columbia College, New York City, where he was a member of St. Anthony Hall, in 1877.
-He graduated from the Columbia Law School and in 1879.
+He graduated from the Columbia Law School in 1879.

 Career

 He was admitted to the bar in 1879 and practiced in New York City.

 He successfully contested as a Republican the election of James J. Walsh to the Fifty-fourth Congress.
 He was reelected to the Fifty-fifth Congress and served from June 2, 1896, to March 3, 1899.
 He was an unsuccessful candidate for reelection in 1898 to the Fifty-sixth Congress.

 He resumed the practice of law.

 Personal

-He died in Tuxedo Park, New York, May 31, 1905.He was interred in Greenwood Cemetery, Brooklyn, New York.
+He died from cancer at Tuxedo Park, New York, May 31, 1905.
+He was interred in Brooklyn's Green-Wood Cemetery.

 His brother was assemblyman and U.S. Attorney for the Southern District of New York Edward Mitchell.